 This Policy Book includes wording for both Saga HealthPlan Secure 4 and Saga HealthPlan Secure 6.
 If you have chosen one of these options this will be detailed on your Policy Schedule.
-Saga HealthPlan Secure 6 is only available from the second policy year onwards.

 2 YOUR COVER

 Please remember that our policies are not intended to cover all eventualities and are designed to complement rather than replace all the services provided by the NHS.